gewarren/docs/docs/framework/wcf/feature-details/wcf-web-http-programming-model-overview.md

  .NET Framework provides an API for working with URI templates called <xref:System.UriTemplate>. `UriTemplates` allow you to do the following:

-- You can call one of the `Bind` methods with a set of parameters to produce a *fully-closed URI* that matches the template.
+- You can call one of the `Bind` methods with a set of parameters to produce a *fully closed URI* that matches the template.
 This means all variables within the URI template are replaced with actual values.

 - You can call `Match`() with a candidate URI, which uses a template to break up a candidate URI into its constituent parts and returns a dictionary that contains the different parts of the URI labeled according to the variables in the template.